Animals Helping Humans™

 Animal-Assisted Services may help with the prevention and management of mental illness, disease, disability and suffering for people of all ages, and in many settings.

-These types of services are usually goal-directed programs designed to support people with intellectual, physical, sensory, cognitive and psychosocial health conditions in which a specially trained animal-handler team is an integral part.
-Services are directed and/or delivered by a practitioner with specialized expertise within the scope of practice of his/her/their profession.
+These types of services are usually goal-directed programs designed to support people with intellectual, physical, sensory, cognitive and psychosocial conditions in which a specially trained animal-handler team is an integral part.
+Services are directed and/or delivered by a practitioner with specialized expertise within the scope of practice of their profession.

-Services can take several forms and may be group or individual in nature.
+Animal-assisted services can take several forms and may be group or individual in nature.

 Hippotherapy is the use of horse riding as a therapeutic or rehabilitative treatment, especially as a means of improving coordination, balance, and strength. eg: “during hippotherapy a person with cerebral palsy can benefit from trying to maintain balance in response to a horse’s motion”

-The Disability Discrimination Act 1992 (Cth) (DDA) in Section 9, sets out the legal definition of an assistance animal as a dog or other animal that:
+Assistance Animals (often dogs “AD”) are defined by the Disability Discrimination Act 1992 (Cth) (DDA) in Section 9, sets out the legal definition of an assistance animal as a dog or other animal that:

 (a) is accredited under a State or Territory law to assist a person with a disability to alleviate the effects of disability; or